kavia-common/simple-portfolio-223536-223574/PortfolioWebApp/README.md

 ## Environment

-No new environment variables are introduced.
-If present, the following are optionally used:
+No new environment variables are required.
+If present, the following are optionally used at runtime for SEO:
-- REACT_APP_FRONTEND_URL (for canonical/title context)
+- REACT_APP_FRONTEND_URL (recommended) — Base site URL used to compute the canonical URL and JSON-LD schema
-- REACT_APP_API_BASE (fallback for canonical)
+- REACT_APP_API_BASE (fallback) — Used only if REACT_APP_FRONTEND_URL is absent

 Never include secrets in the client.